 Another root cause of back pain is a sedentary lifestyle.
 Sitting and turning your neck at a desk all day will cause your disks to compress and weaken.
 If your job requires you to sit for extended periods, remember to take breaks and walk around.

 The human body is meant to move, so being active is crucial to overall health.
 We become more prone to interior and postural injuries from less movement and inactivity.
 This doesn’t mean everyone needs to run a marathon or hit the weight room, but some functional movements and exercises promote the healthy movement of your joints.

 Whether it’s lifting, stretching, running, or just a daily walk, you can be on the right track to relieving your back pain.

 Visit Your Reno Chiropractor

-Visiting a chiropractor can make improvements where you never thought possible.
+Visiting a chiropractor in Reno can make improvements where you never thought possible.
 Our experts at Davis Chiropractic can make specific adjustments and offer a plan to keep your back aligned.
 Our treatments aim to restore and optimize human health.

 We specialize in the orthopedic treatment of degenerative disc disease, arthritis, and auto injuries.
 We take pride in offering exceptional care to each patient.
 Call our office today to set up an appointment with one of our Reno chiropractors!